umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Member-Picker.md

 `Returns: Member ID`

-Displays a simple select dropdown with all available members in.
+Displays a simple select dropdown with all available members.
 A single member can be selected.
 The value saved is the member ID.

 ##Data Type Definition Example